-The public trust doctrine first alluded in India through this landmark case.
-This case is also known as SPAN Motel case[xi].
+The public trust doctrine was first alluded to in India through this landmark case.
+This case is also known as the SPAN Motel case[xi].
 In this case, a PIL challenged the minister of environment Mr Kamalnath [respondent] who allowed SPAN Motel company to construct a hotel near the mouth of river Beas in Himachal Pradesh and also allowed the company to change the course of the river for the construction by blasting the river bed[xii].
-The construction of the hotel was planned on land which was taken on a 99 years lease from the government.
+The construction of the hotel was planned on land which was taken on a 99-year lease from the government.
 It was allowed by the ministry as well as the gram panchayat of that area.
-The supreme court held that “ the public trust is more like an order for the state to use the public property for public purposes”[xiii].
+The Supreme Court held that “ the public trust is more like an order for the state to use the public property for public purposes”[xiii].
 It is the duty of the state to protect the environment, lakes and public heritage and it can be only abdicated in a rare case when it is inconsistent with the public trust.
-The court observed that earth’s natural resources are the gift of nature; it should be protected and it also stated that the values and law must adhere to the environment.
-The court observed that the Public at large is beneficiary of the earth resources like water, air and wetlands and as the state is the trustee it is the obligation of the state to protect these resources and shall not give it to private ownership for the fulfilment of its own goal.
+The court observed that the earth’s natural resources are the gift of nature; they should be protected and it also stated that the values and laws must adhere to the environment.
+The court observed that the Public at large is a beneficiary of the earth’s resources like water, air and wetlands and as the state is the trustee it is the obligation of the state to protect these resources and shall not give them to private ownership for the fulfilment of its own goal.

-The court cited United States law review, experts on environmental law to protect the environmental rights.
-For example, the court cited a lengthy passage from Harvard environmental law review and the court also stated Justinian saying on Public trust doctrine and also quoted Joseph sax to justify its notion.
+The court cited United States law review, experts on environmental law to protect environmental rights.
+For example, the court cited a lengthy passage from Harvard environmental law review and the court also stated Justinian saying on Public trust doctrine and also quoted Joseph Sax to justify its notion.

 The court asked the company to pay compensation for the restoration of the environment of that area under the polluter pay principle.